sdowding/resume/README.md

 ## 👨‍💻 What I'm up to

-Currently putting my 21 years of experience to work upleveling KOHO's tech processes and engineering culture.
-Since joining them I've streamlined deployment and test automation processes enabling each team to deploy to prod several times a day.
+Currently putting my 21 years of experience to work leveling up KOHO's tech processes and engineering culture.

-Aside from that "side hustle" my main duties revolve around designing and implementing solutions that enable payments.
-Think taping your credit card, or getting your paycheque as a direct deposit.
+My main duties revolve around designing and implementing solutions that enable payments.
+Think tapping your credit card, or getting your paycheque as a direct deposit.
 Those services are mission-critical APIs written in Go and deployed on AWS.

+Since joining the team, my "side-hustle" has been to streamline deployment and test automation processes.
+This has enabled each team to deploy to production several times a day.

 ## 💪 My toolbox